nanji2/coref-multitask/README.md

 # A Multi-task Learning Model for Gold-two-mention Co-reference Resolution

-This repository contains the code used in [A Multi-task Learning Model for Gold-two-mention Co-reference Resolution](https://ieeexplore.ieee.org/document/10191719).
+This repository contains the official implementation for [A Multi-task Learning Model for Gold-two-mention Co-reference Resolution](https://ieeexplore.ieee.org/document/10191719).

 ## Citation